Frequently Asked Questions about Colonic Irrigation

 Before your appointment is scheduled you will be asked if you have a medical history of any serious health problems or have been on medicines.
 If you are currently pregnant, have some serious diseases or have been taking a long course of oral steroids the treatment may not be suitable.
 We would be careful not to treat anyone who is not fit as that would be unethical, and possibly harmful, as well as being against the terms of insurance and membership of the professional body.

 How do I know my therapist is properly trained?

-Cathy Miller has worked in a variety of health care settings, is a Registered Nurse and has full membership of the Association and Register of Colon Hydrotherapists (ARCH).
+Cathy Miller has worked in a variety of health care settings, as a Nurse and was a member of the Association and Register of Colon Hydrotherapists (ARCH).
 This professional body ensures their members adhere to a code of conduct and carries out routine inspections of premises to ensure good hygiene standards.
 Cathy’s medical knowledge and training is complemented by her Certificate in Counselling Skills and she has also trained in Homeopathy at The Glasgow Homeopathic Hospital.

 How much does Colonic Irrigation cost?